Rishitha-789/rishitha-789/README.md

     ---
 # 👩‍💻 Rishitha's Data Science Portfolio

-Welcome to my Data Science portfolio!
+Welcome to my  portfolio!
 I'm Rishitha, a passionate lifelong learner and problem solver, focused on turning **data into impact** through Machine Learning, AI, and analytics.

 This repository is a curated collection of my work across domains—each project reflects both a technical learning milestone and a step toward solving real-world challenges using data.